echigh/withdraw_frontbytes_of_file/README.md

 2)./filename means execute the file in current directory

-3).the last 3 informations need user to fill out
+3).the last 3 informations need user to specify